sjssmit/robot_navigation_stack/README.md

 `sudo apt-get install ros-<ros-version>-husky-navigation ros-<ros-version>-husky-gazebo ros-<ros-version>-husky-viz`

-To use the packages from this repo, create a ros workspace and clone the repo:
-`mkdir -p ~/myros_ws/src` and build it
+To use the packages from this repo, create a ros workspace and clone the repo and build it as follows:
 ```
+mkdir -p ~/myros_ws/src
 cd ~/myros_ws/src
 git clone https://github.com/sjssmit/robot_navigation_stack.git
-cd ~/myros_ws/src
+cd ~/myros_ws
 catkin_make
 ```
 Source the environment using: